adil10743/Company-Token-Global/README.md

 `event Payout (uint256 date, address indexed from, uint256 amount);`

-Event can be consumed by APIs in order to trigger responses by Synpulse eg. emails.
+Event can be consumed by APIs in order to trigger responses by Company eg. emails.
 Date output is emitted as a timestamp and can be converted to a date using python's datetime.date.fromtimestamp()

 ### Deployment